Fritz Lange (surgeon)

 Fritz Lange (21 June 1864 in Dessau - 19 November 1952 in Wackersberg) was a German orthopedic surgeon.

-He studied medicine at the universities of Jena, Leipzig and Munich, receiving his doctorate in 1892.
-He furthered his education in Rostock and Strasbourg, where he was pupil of Otto Wilhelm Madelung.
-In 1895 he studied orthopedics under Adolf Lorenz in Vienna, and during the following year, obtained his habilitation for orthopedic surgery.
-In 1908 he became a full professor of orthopedics at the University of Munich.
+He studied medicine at the University of Jena, Leipzig University, and the Ludwig-Maximilians-Universität München, receiving his doctorate in 1892.
+He furthered his education at the University of Rostock and the University of Strasbourg, where he was pupil of Otto Wilhelm Madelung.
+In 1895, he studied orthopedics under Adolf Lorenz at the University of Vienna, and during the following year, obtained his habilitation for orthopedic surgery.
+In 1908, he became a full professor of orthopedics at the Ludwig-Maximilians-Universität München.

-In 1909 he was named president of the Deutsche Gesellschaft für Orthopädische Chirurgie (German Society for Orthopedic Surgery).
+In 1909, he was named president of the Deutsche Gesellschaft für Orthopädische Chirurgie (German Society for Orthopedic Surgery).
 He was an editor of the periodical "Münchener Medizinischen Wochenschrift" (Munich Medical Weekly).

 He made contributions in his research of congenital hip dislocation, torticollis, scoliosis and spinal tuberculosis.
 He is remembered for his pioneer work with tendon transplants and artificial ligaments (made of silk).